asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-3.md

 - [Part 3]({% post_url 2022-12-07-pytorch-guide-plenoxels-nerf-part-3 %})
 - Part 4 (Work in Progress)

 We continue looking at [Plenoxels: Radiance Fields without Neural Networks](https://arxiv.org/abs/2112.05131).
-We start off with understanding Spherical Harmonics, and why we want to use them to capture colour information based on angular direction in 3D space.
+We start off with understanding **Spherical Harmonics**, and why we want to use them to capture colour information based on angular direction in 3D space.

 ### Spherical Harmonics